KITrobotics/rll_stack/rll_test/README.md

     ` * FAILURES: 0 []

 As you can see, results are also written in the file which is mentioned in the output.
 There you can see further information like the output of the print statements.

+If you want all output in the terminal instead of the XML file, run `rostest` with the `-t` option.